 Program Requirements

-The Honors Program includes both academic and non-academic activities
+The Honors Program includes both academic and co-curricular activities

 The Honors Program requirements are designed to promote both professional and personal growth.
 They provide a loose framework in which you have a great deal of choice, so your honors experience can be tailored to your interests and fit easily in your degree program.

-Incoming students are expected to complete at least 3 honors points in their discipline, at least 3 points in general education, and at least 9 additional honors points, for a total of at least 15 points.
+Students complete at least 3 honors points in their discipline, at least 3 points in general education, and at least 9 additional honors points, for a total of at least 15 points.
 (What is an honors point?
 Click here.)
-Click on your entry term, below, to see your particular set of requirements.

 Requirements for students who enter through the Internal Admission process are determined by their first full academic year in the program.
 For example, candidates accepted in the spring of 2022 are considered part of the cohort that enters in the 2022-2023 academic year.

-Students complete the Honors Program by earning the equivalent of 15 credits of honors work, and a cumulative GPA of at least 3.5 by the time they graduate, in addition to annual complementary learning requirements.
-However, we use the word "points" instead of "credits" because there are ways to do honors-level work outside the classroom (see below).
-Please make a note that we expect at least 1 point of Honors work each year.
-Honors Achievements A and B are set in place for you and must be completed in a certain way.
-However, you have another 9 Points worth of Honors Achievements that can be filled in a combination of different options as is noted below:
+Students complete the Honors Program by earning the equivalent of 15 credits of honors academic work and a cumulative GPA of at least 3.5 by the time they graduate, in addition to fulfilling annual complementary learning requirements.
+We use the word "points" instead of "credits" because there are ways to do honors-level work outside the classroom that are not credit-bearing.
+Students are required to complete at least 1 point each year until reaching a total of at least 15 points.
+While Honors Achievements A and B each have a specific focus, the other 9 points have a wider range of possibilities.
+A brief description of points, complementary learning, and associated requirements are included below - please refer to the handbook for additional details and examples.

 • Honors Achievement A: General Education (3 points)

-• Completion of the First-Year Honors Seminar or internal admission waiver
+• Completion of the First-Year Honors Seminar, internal admission waiver, or other general education course

 • Honors Achievement B: Honors in the Discipline (3 points)